Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Preliminary

 One broadly adopted paradigm of large audio-language models (LALMs) is the \textit{unified input space} \citep{salmonn, qwen2audio, kimi-audio, audioflamingo3} which involves transforming audio inputs into the textual input space of a base LLM.
 By sharing the embedding space, the strong text capability and learned knowledge of the base LLM can be leveraged while simultaneously being augmented with audio understanding ability.
 There also exists other LALM paradigms such as \textit{cross attention} \citep{audioflamingo, audioflamingo2} where the audio and text modalities are fused through cross-attention modules.
 This work focuses on models under the unified-input-space.

 As with text context window in LLMs, LALMs also do not generalize well to audio with lengths much longer than the window seen during training (e.g. 7s for Pengi \citep{pengi}; 30s for Qwen2-Audio \citep{qwen2audio}).
-Concurrent to us, \citet{fastlongspeech} introduces FastLongSpeech, an efficient longform LALM that uses Iterative Fusion to compress long audio representation into compact forms.
-Our work, in contrast, investigates an orthogonal direction of adapting the model's positional encodings rather than the audio embeddings, and therefore is generally applicable to the existing models without requiring costly retraining.